kjhealy/kieranhealy.hugo/content/blog/iterating-on-the-gss.markdown

 Let’s say we’re working with the General Social Survey.
 We’re interested in repeatedly fitting some model each year to see how some predictor changes over time.
-For example, the General Social Survey has a longstanding question named `fefam`, where respondents are asked to give their opinion on the following statement:
+For example, the GSS has a longstanding question named `fefam`, where respondents are asked to give their opinion on the following statement: